zsolnaih/devops-path/README.md

 Welcome to my **DevOps learning journey**!

-I'm currently working on building solid DevOps engineering skills with the goal of transitioning into a DevOps-focused role within the next 6–12 months.
-This repository documents my learning path, progress, notes, and hands-on experiments along the way.
+I’m passionate about understanding how modern DevOps practices and tools shape reliable, automated infrastructure.
+This repository documents my learning journey as I explore and build real, hands-on experience with these technologies.

 ## 🎯 Goals